 Deciding who to breed a mare to can take as long as several months, with many different aspects that come in to play when making the final decision.

-Majority of clients are breeding to sell their progeny as yearlings, so the commercial value of the horse is foremost in my mind.
-I’ve always pushed the point that we’re trying to produce and athlete, so the racetrack has to come first as well.
+The majority of clients are breeding to sell their progeny as yearlings, so the commercial value of the horse is foremost in my mind.
+I’ve always pushed the point that we’re trying to produce an athlete, so the racetrack has to come first as well.

 Assessing the physical perspective is important because you’re trying to produce a type that appeals to buyers at the yearling sales.
 The current market shows that if you get a type, regardless of pedigree, you’re going to get a good result.

-A mare that already has foals on the ground will give me a good idea of what she’s capable of producing, which also alerts me to any weakness that need addressing.
-Having this sort of information means I can marry her up to proven stallion that fit her physically, and generally after a few crops we will have a good idea of the type a stallion is siring.
+A mare that already has foals on the ground will give me a good idea of what she’s capable of producing, which also alerts me to any weakness that needs addressing.
+Having this sort of information means I can marry her up to a proven stallion that fit her physically and generally after a few crops we will have a good idea of the type a stallion is siring.

 From a pedigree perspective, I like a positive nick – ones that have proven to be successful.